+4. Organization of the Admission 2017 and launching of the pilot programmes 4.2.
+Campaign to promote the programme: production of advertising leaflets; visits to high schools, institutional websites; advertising websites (www.studentie.md, etc.) Organization of admission to pilot programmes.
+Formation of academic groups.
 4.4.
-Monitoring and improvement of the pilot programme: undertaking corrective and preventive actions 5.
-Preparing the physical environment for organizing studies 5.1.
-Procurement (from the project budget and from the university's own budgets) and installing the necessary equipment to ensure the study process, including for group work. in pilot programmes 5.2.
+Study programme deployment Monitoring and improvement of the pilot programme: undertaking 4.4. corrective and preventive actions 5.
+5. Preparing the physical environment for organizing studies in pilot programmes Procurement (from the project budget and from the university's own budgets) and installing the necessary equipment to ensure the study process, including for group work. pilot programmes 5.2.
 Repair and / or arrangement of study rooms / for group work, etc. 6.
-Extending the project to other 6.1.
-Dissemination of good practices of the implementation of the PBL method study programmes within the institution 6.2.
+Extending the project to other study programmes 6.1.
+Dissemination of good practices of the implementation of the PBL method within the institution 6.2.
 PBL trainings / seminars for academic staff from various training areas / study programmes